How much of a commitment is required?

 You may need to consider taking on a non-patient volunteer role for up to a year after your loss.

-All volunteers are required to complete hospice training which is offered online.
+All volunteers are required to complete hospice training, which is offered online.
 The training is designed for both persons who desire to be involved directly with patients or for individuals who wish to work in the office.
 Training topics to be covered are:

-- understanding death, dying, spirituality, grief and loss issues
+- understanding death, dying, spirituality, and grief/loss issues

-- the Hospice philosophy
+- the hospice philosophy

 - listening skills